geothomaslee/AviListPy/README.md

 [![PyPI Version](https://img.shields.io/pypi/v/AviListPy.svg)](https://pypi.python.org/pypi/AviListPy)
 <!-- badges: end -->

 `AviListPy` is a Python package for quickly accessing data from the [AviList Global Check List](https://www.avilist.org/checklist/v2025/).
 AviList is meant to be a single unified data base for bird taxonomy that will be adopted by many different ornithology authorities.
-Of particular interest to most people is that the Cornell Lab of Ornithology, the team behind eBird and Merlin, have stated [their plans to conform to this checklist](https://ebird.org/news/avilist-a-unified-global-checklist-of-the-worlds-birds-is-now-available) completely by 2026.
+Of particular interest to the average birder is that the Cornell Lab of Ornithology, the team behind eBird and Merlin, have stated [their plans to conform to this checklist](https://ebird.org/news/avilist-a-unified-global-checklist-of-the-worlds-birds-is-now-available) completely by 2026.

-### AviList Core Team.
+<bold> AviList Core Team.
 2025.
-AviList: The Global Avian Checklist, v2025. https://doi.org/10.2173/avilist.v2025
+AviList: The Global Avian Checklist, v2025. https://doi.org/10.2173/avilist.v2025 </bold>

+### AviListPy Features
+- Lightweight classes for quickly accessing data from the AviList Checklist
+- Data base class built on top of a Pandas DataFrame with convenient to use wrapper functions
+  - Once initialized, can be saved and loaded to access the entire data base in a few milliseconds
+- Classes for each taxonomic rank with dictionary-like access to data columns in the AviList CheckList

 ## Installation
 This requires pandas, openpyxl